aayushraizada16/FriendsList-app/README.md

 2. A user should be able to add another user in his friend list.
 Friend list is mutual i.e if A is friend of B, then B is also friend of A.
 3. A user should be able to remove another user from his friend list.
 4. A user should be able to view his friend list.
-5. Given an input integer K, a user should be able to view all connections at distance K from him.
+5. A user should be able to view all connections at distance K from him.

 ### Application requirements